sigigrau/GettingAndCleaningData/Codebook.md

 Codebook for the Getting and cleaning data course project
 ===================

-This is the list of variables returned by the run_analysis method:
+This is the list of variables returned by the run_analysis method.

 ### List of variables